-Earning a reputation as a pro-Union region, Cades Cove was targeted by the Confederate Army.
-Harnessing the entire power of the community to their cause, children of abolitionists were employed as lookouts around strategic spots along the valley to help warn residents of incoming Confederates.
+Earning a reputation as a pro-Union region, Cades Cove became a target for the Confederate Army.
+The entire community rallied behind their cause, employing the children of abolitionists as lookouts at strategic spots along the valley to warn residents of incoming Confederates.

-Weary from the constant raids, prominent Cades Cove resident Russell Gregory assembled a small fighting force consisting of able-bodied men from the cove.
+Exhausted by repeated raids, Russell Gregory, a prominent Cades Cove resident, organized a small fighting force of local men.
 Around Abrams Creek, which now stands as a popular trail destination within the Cades Cove Loop Road, Gregory and his men fought back a band of Confederate soldiers in order to put an end to the Cades Cove raids.
-While the battle proved effective, Gregory himself was subsequently targeted by the Confederate Army and killed several weeks later.
+Gregory’s effective battle, however, led to his subsequent targeting and death by the Confederate Army a few weeks later.

 Like so many areas of the southern states, the small community at Cades Cove was devastated by the Civil War.
 While a care population remained in the remote Tennessee Valley, the region as a whole would take decades to recover.
 By the turn of the century, Cades Cove would once again find its footing as a productive, yet rural community.